 - Personal items and valuables are missing, including cash or jewelry

 - Unauthorized change in address or users on a bank account

 - Change in the elder’s credit rating

-- Speak to the nursing home administration.
-Immediately report your suspected abuse to the nursing home administrator, so that those in charge can carefully monitor your loved one’s caregivers.
+Speak to the nursing home administration.
+Immediately report your suspected abuse to the nursing home administrator.
+This way, those in charge can carefully monitor your loved one’s caregivers.
 Make sure to keep detailed records of any communication with nursing home administration; this information may prove vital if you decide to file a lawsuit.

-- File a complaint with Florida’s Department of Children and Families (DCF).
-You can contact the agency by calling its Elder Abuse Hotline at 1-800-96-ABUSE (1-800-962-2873).
+You can contact the agency by calling its Elder Abuse Hotline at (1-800-962-2873).
 DCF will assign an investigator to your case to gather evidence and make a determination regarding abuse.
 It’s common for DCF to share information with the criminal prosecutors, so that they can file criminal charges against the abuser if warranted.

 Seeking Compensation in a Nursing Home Abuse Lawsuit